MicrosoftDocs/m365copilot-docs/docs/overview-business-applications.md

 Power Platform connectors allow retrieving and updating data from data sources accessed through APIs.
 Connectors make it possible to access data from popular Enterprise systems such as Salesforce, Zendesk, MailChimp and Github and are routinely used by makers in their Power Apps and flows.
 To learn more, see [Create a plugin from a connector (preview)](/connectors/create-a-connector-ai-plugin?context=/microsoft-365-copilot/extensibility/context).

-### Start with a conversational plugin
+### Start with a conversational action

-Use Microsoft Copilot Studio to create conversational plugins that retrieve and integrate data across multiple sources with AI, execute custom logic on the results, access external API's via connectors, and send summary results to the user.
-To learn more, see [Create a conversational plugin (preview)](/microsoft-copilot-studio/copilot-conversational-plugins?context=/microsoft-365-copilot/extensibility/context).
+Use Microsoft Copilot Studio to create conversational action that retrieve and integrate data across multiple sources with AI, execute custom logic on the results, access external API's via connectors, and send summary results to the user.
+To learn more, see [Create a conversational action (preview)](/microsoft-copilot-studio/copilot-conversational-plugins?context=/microsoft-365-copilot/extensibility/context).

-## Use plugins
+## Use actions

-After a plugin is created, publish it so it appears in the AI Plugins page in Microsoft Copilot Studio.
-To use plugins created in Microsoft Copilot Studio, deploy the "Copilot Studio" app in Microsoft 365 admin center's **Settings** -> **Integrated apps**.
+After an action is created, publish it so it appears in the Actions page in Microsoft Copilot Studio.
+To use actions created in Microsoft Copilot Studio, deploy the "Copilot Studio" app in Microsoft 365 admin center's **Settings** -> **Integrated apps**.

 ## Known limitations